Recommended What to Eat in Choa Chu Kang

 Experience the best prawn noodles in the country at 265 Bukit Batok East Avenue 4, Singapore, 650265.

 Hong Kiat Seafood Restaurant

-If you’re searching for the best zi char dishes of what to eat in Choa Chu Kang, Hong Kiat Seafood Restaurant is the most recommended for you.
+If you’re searching for the best zi char dishes what to eat in Choa Chu Kang, Hong Kiat Seafood Restaurant is the most recommended for you.
 It dishes out meals at affordable prices.
 Plus, the place offers a comfortable and impressive alfresco setting.

-Patrons highly suggest ordering Yam Ring and Curry Fish Head.
+Patrons highly suggest ordering a Yam Ring and Curry Fish Head.
 However, if you’re a pork lover, Thai Style Pig’s Trotter is their best recommendation.
 Every serving includes a fried pork trotter with a coating of a yummy sauce mix.
 The concoction has lime juice, red chilli, shallots, and onion.

 Enjoy a sumptuous meal at 216 Choa Chu Kang Avenue 1, Comfort Garden, Singapore, 689477.

 One of the sweet treats of what to eat in Choa Chu Kang is Hey Sugar.
 It is a cafe that is directly opposite Keat Hong LRT Station.
-In addition, it is nearby the forest of HDB flats in the area.
+In addition, it is near the forest of HDB flats in the area.

 The most recommended in their menu is the All Day Set Menu.
 It comes with a single waffle and ice cream.
 Plus, it has an iced brewed shaken tea.
-Another best bet of the locals is the Gula Melaka and Honey & Figs. These two are unique flavours that are definitely worth your money.
+Another best bet for the locals is the Gula Melaka and Honey & Figs. These two are unique flavours that are definitely worth your money.